jarvis-network/synthereum/README.md

 ## Deployment
 ### Deployment requirements
-The SynFiat migration scripts in `./migrations` will only deploy when used with either the Kovan network or a fork of Kovan.
+The SynFiat migration scripts in `./migrations` will only deploy properly when used with either the Kovan network or a fork of Kovan.

-Any network configuration used for deployment must have a gas limit of at least 8,000,000 in order to deploy the TIC.
-The default Kovan configuration in `truffle-config.js` has this limit already set.

 ### Running migrations
 To deploy the SynFiat smart contracts with the migration scripts, run the following Truffle command: